 Experience the spectacular desert and marine landscapes of two richly diverse biosphere reserves through ecological and social field methods.

-| Baja I: June 11-19, 2020|
+| Baja I: July 6-14, 2022|

 Baja courses are open to first year GFP master’s students, any interested current students, or can be taken as a stand-alone course.

-|On the Web:||April – December|
+|On the Web:||May – December|

 |Credits:||7 graduate credits from Miami University; course can be applied to the Global Field Program.|

 |Course Cost:*|| 2022 Field course (in-country + web): $3,225 (price includes tuition for 5 graduate credits and in-country costs) + airfare (if needed) to San Diego.
 Ground transportation to San Diego may also be possible.|

 2022 Fall project course (web, required): $790 (price includes tuition for 2 graduate credits)

 Discover the rich marine, island, and mainland ecosystems of Baja.
-Students in this course stay and study in Bahía de los Ángeles, a UNESCO World Heritage site and biosphere reserve located on the Sea of Cortez.
+Students in this course stay and study in Bahía de los Ángeles, a UNESCO World Heritage site and biosphere reserve located on the Gulf of California.
 The dramatic land and seascape of Bahía de los Ángeles includes a remarkable range of marine and desert habitats well suited to a broad range of studies.
 Students will stay at the Vermilion Sea Field Station, a historic center for marine studies, and at Rancho San Gregorio, a family-owned ranch in the heart of the Vizcaino desert, home to some of the most unique desert plant species on Earth, including the world’s largest cacti (Pachycereus pringlei), elephant trees (Bursera microphylla), and boojums (Fouquieria columnaris).